dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-assist.md

 dbt Assist is a powerful artificial intelligence (AI) co-pilot feature that helps automate development in dbt Cloud, allowing you to focus on delivering data that works. dbt Assist’s AI co-pilot generates [documentation](/docs/build/documentation) and [tests](/docs/build/data-tests) for your dbt SQL models directly in the dbt Cloud IDE, with a click of a button, and helps you accomplish more in less time.

 :::tip Beta feature
-dbt Assist is an AI tool meant to _help_ developers generate documentation and tests in dbt Cloud.
+dbt Assist is an AI tool meant to _help_ developers generate documentation, semantic models, and tests in dbt Cloud.
 It's available in beta, in the dbt Cloud IDE only.

 To use dbt Assist, you must have an active [dbt Cloud Enterprise account](https://www.getdbt.com/pricing) and agree to use dbt Labs' OpenAI key.
 [Register your interest](https://docs.google.com/forms/d/e/1FAIpQLScPjRGyrtgfmdY919Pf3kgqI5E95xxPXz-8JoVruw-L9jVtxg/viewform) to join the private beta or reach out to your account team to begin this process.
 :::